tbergeron/freelance/README.md

 - Added dropdowns instead of textboxes for foreign keys
 - Markdown everywhere
 - Bootstrap-based theme (Bootswatch's Cerulean)
+- Date selector for date fields

 #### What I'm planning to do next
-- Date selector for date fields
+- Improve confirmation messages
-- Improve dashboard
+- Improve comment edit/delete
-- Improve project page
+- Improve headings/breadcrumbs
+- Milestones close to their due date should be shown on Dashboard
+- When closing/reopening a task, list filters should be kept
 - Use it to death to improve the workflow

 ### FAQ